MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

     - a 3-character code representing the manufacturing site.
 Randomly select a manufacturing site from the `ManufacturingSites` data structure.

 - unitPrice: Raise the lower bound of the price range to 25 and the upper bound to 300.
 Assume that size and color don't affect the unit price.
 - baseCost: Assign a value to baseCost that represents manufacturing costs.
 Values can be generated using randomly generated discount off the unitPrice (5 to 20 percent).
-Not realistic, but acceptable for this exercise.
+Not realistic, but acceptable for this demonstration.
 - volumeDiscount: Assign a value to volumeDiscount that represents a percentage discount awarded to the retail buyer.
 The value assigned to volumeDiscount should be the integer component of 10 percent of the quantitySold (10% of 19 units = 1% volumeDiscount).

 To update the `GenerateSalesData` method, complete the following steps: